 The upper Minkowski dimension of $\mu$ is defined to be the infimum of all $s \ge 0$ for which there is a constant $c>0$ such that $\mu(B(x,r)) \ge cr^s$ for all $x \in X$ and $0<r<1$.
-We show that the upper Minkowski dimension of the set $X$ is the minimum of the upper Minkowski dimensions of measures supported on $X$.
-Recall that the Hausdorff dimension of $X$ is, by Frostman's lemma, the supremum of all $s \ge 0$ for which there exists a measure $\mu$ supported on $X$ satisfying $\mu(B(x,r)) \le Cr^s$ for all $x \in X$ and $r>0$ for another constant $C>0$ independent of $x$ and $r$.
+We show that the upper Minkowski dimension of a compact set $X$ is the minimum of the upper Minkowski dimensions of measures supported on $X$.
+Recall that the Hausdorff dimension of an analytic set $X$ is, by Frostman's lemma, the supremum of all $s \ge 0$ for which there exists a measure $\mu$ supported on $X$ satisfying $\mu(B(x,r)) \le Cr^s$ for all $x \in X$ and $r>0$ for another constant $C>0$ independent of $x$ and $r$.
 Therefore, interestingly, the natural pair with symmetric properties is the Hausdorff dimension and upper Minkowski dimension (of sets).
 This is perhaps surprising because it is more often the Hausdorff and packing dimensions which behave as a pair.